NBA playoff picture: Matchups, seedings, standings

 Western Conference

-Golden State has clinched home-court advantage throughout the playoffs.
-San Antonio and Houston have clinched playoff spots and home court in the first round.
+The Western Conference playoff teams are set as Golden State has clinched home-court advantage throughout the playoffs.
+San Antonio and Houston have clinched playoff spots and home court in the first round and are locked into their seeds.
 Utah, Los Angeles, Oklahoma City and Memphis have clinched playoff spots.

+The Spurs and Grizzlies, Rockets and Thunder and Jazz and Clippers are locked in for the first round. *The Jazz and Clippers are still playing for home court advantage.

 View the full standings here.